 Priority Letter Guidance

-As always, priority letters should be endorsed by the Commissioners/Council (and/or County Executive, as appropriate), as well as a majority of the local legislative delegation, and should reflect the State transportation goals and the local goals.
+As always, Priority Letters should be endorsed by the Commissioners/Council (and/or County Executive, as appropriate), as well as a majority of the local legislative delegation, and should reflect the State transportation goals and the local goals.

 Questions